Board of Directors

 Chair

 Dave Donaldson is the retired Dean of the School of Business at Algonquin College and previously Dean, Hospitality, Business and Music at Vancouver Community College.
-He is currently on the board of Ottawa Markets with previous volunteerism including chair of the Ottawa Chamber of Commerce and the Association of Canadian Business Schools.
-Additional community activity has included member of the Tourism Development Council of Ottawa Tourism, past director with that organization, BC Restaurant and Food Services Association, Council of Tourism Associations and Director, Tourism Vancouver.
-He was a member of the Yes 2010 Steering Council which generated the vote endorsing the 2010 Winter Olympic Games and a founding principal in Stars4SUCCESS, a unique partnership with downtown Vancouver hotels which retrained street youth.
+He is currently on the board of the of the Ottawa Police Services and the Ottawa Safety Council with previous volunteerism including Chair of the Ottawa Chamber of Commerce and the Association of Canadian Business Schools.

 Board Member